gazzstar/nextjs-commerce-agilitycms2/README.md

 ## Integrations

-Next.js Commerce integrates out-of-the-box with BigCommerce, Shopify, Swell, Saleor and Vendure.
-We plan to support all major ecommerce backends.
+Next.js Commerce integrates out-of-the-box with Shopify and BigCommerce.
+We plan to support all major ecommerce backends in the future.

 Agility CMS for Page and Content Management